FaithAlone.net

 The last point above is exemplified in the first stanza where Mary is called the "height inaccessible to human thoughts", and the "depth undiscernible even for the eyes of angels".

-In light of such statements, which are idolatrous exaltations of a human sinner, our reading of the rest of the text is shaped.
+In light of such statements, which are idolatrous exaltations of a human sinner, one's reading of the rest of the text is shaped.
 The layman reading these hymns is given an impression, and that impression thoroughly exalts a woman, not the Lord, even if the worst and most blasphemous bits seek refuge behind that facade.

 Moving on to the second stanza: